The channel: football tactics explained

 What are the pros and cons of exploiting the channel?

-It isn’t just for teams that play direct football either.
-Good possession-based sides will also look to take advantage of this area when playing against a deep low-block, rather than send aimless crosses into the box.
+The channel isn’t just for teams that play direct football.
+Good possession-based sides will also look to take advantage of this area when playing against a deep low block, rather than send aimless crosses into the box.

-The one con that could be emerging is related to the improved versatility of the modern day centre-back.
-At the top level they normally incredibly athletic and over 6’2.
+One disadvantage emerging is related to the improved versatility of the best centre-backs in the world.
+At the top level, they are normally incredibly athletic and over 6ft 2in.

 Jack has worked as a sports reporter full-time since 2021.
 He previously worked as the Chief Women’s Football Writer at the Mirror, covering the England Women’s national team and the Women’s Super League.
 Jack has reported on a number of major sporting events in recent years including the 2023 FIFA Women’s World Cup on the ground in Australia.
 When not writing on football, he can often be spotted playing the game somewhere in west London.